coder137/cpp_sphinx_documentation/docs/source/pages/source.rst

 See more at https://breathe.readthedocs.io/en/latest/directives.html

-Document all the functions / structs / classes present inside the namespace here
+Document all the functions / structs / classes present inside the namespace ``nested::n``

 .. doxygennamespace:: nested::n

 .. admonition:: TODO